Posted on December 17 2019

 The more fun (and active!) you make your dog’s life, the less likely you are to have behavioral problems at home.
 A tired dog is a happy (and obedient!) dog.

-11. The Schnoodle is Called the “Teddy Bear Dog”
+11. Sometimes it’s Called the “Teddy Bear Dog” or “Teddy bear schnoodle”

 The Schnoodle has a reputation for being the “Teddy Bear Dog” because of cute the puppies are!